 - ability to think strategically and provide expert health policy advice to Council and other committees as required; and

 - the ability and willingness to participate effectively in committees and meetings.

 Term of Office

 The usual term of office of the chair is two years, renewable once (maximum four years).
-As a standing committee of Council, the Chair of the HPPC is appointed by Council from among its current members (Bylaw No.20, Article 15.1.1).

 The usual term of office of members is two years, renewable twice (maximum six years).
 The terms of office take effect as stipulated so long as the member’s total years of service on the committee do not extend beyond 10 years.